-FSNV is extending loans to FSAG-Group companies which are operated according to the guidelines and instructions from FSAG, the guarantor of commercial paper and capital market issuances by FSNV.
+FSNV is extending loans to FSAG group companies and to joint ventures of FSAG Group, which are granted according to the guidelines and instructions from FSAG, the guarantor of commercial paper and capital market issuances by FSNV.
 The default risk of FSNV-borrowers has been analysed based on financial reports, planning forecasts and discussions with FSAG headquarters.
 Based on the analysis, the credit risk of FSNV-borrowers is considered to be remote.